 While talking about the new set of regulations, the officials are confirming that they will start it from July 2019.
 In case of continuation, the age limit will decrease to three years in 2021, and from 2024, there will be no age limit for Japanese used cars in Kenya.

-Conversely, the Kenyan government also wants to implement restriction on imports of those cars that exceed the limit of 1500 CC.
+Conversely, the Kenyan government also wants to implement restrictions on imports of those cars that exceed the limit of 1500 CC.
 To implement this strategy, the officials are thinking that the age limit of such cars should exceed five years.

-The Japanese car sellers, importers, and other industry related people are against this decision.
+The Japanese car sellers, importers, and other industry-related people are against this decision.
 They think that more than two million people will face circumstanced due to this decision.
 Therefore, they are opposing it.

 Overall, there is a difference of opinion among experts and dealers.
 Some think that the proposed national automotive policy is better while others consider it punitive.
 Therefore, we can wait until the final decision, which is not far away now.